Bira/octopus-carnival/_drafts/goblins/hobgoblins.md

 They will usually be facing level 1-3 PCs, which will likely not be able to throw multiple save effects per round to overcome their resilience.
-And they'll be as hard to hit as level 6 soldiers until there is one lone hobgoblin left.
-They party is in for a long fight.
+And they'll be as hard to hit with AC attacks as level 6 soldiers until there is one lone hobgoblin left.
+The party is in for a long fight.

 Offensively, hob soldiers fight with flails.
 Their basic attack both marks and slows for a turn, and they can also perform a Formation Strike that does the same damage and allows them to shift 1 square to end up adjacent to another hobgoblin.
 So that fight is going to last even longer because the PCs will spend much of it slowed and will find it hard to knock the hobs out of formation.

+You will most likely want to leave these guys out of your game entirely, and use Battle Guards in their stead.

 ### Hobgoblin Battle Guard (MV)